-A hearing in the arbitration was set for March 2013 but has been postponed pending certain procedures in the above Western Division action and may be delayed further to accommodate other third party civil and federal criminal proceedings that have been brought against Mr. Kelly with respect to his prior employment and predating his service with the Company.
+A hearing in the arbitration has been postponed pending certain procedures in the above Western Division action and may be delayed further to accommodate other third party civil and federal criminal proceedings alleging securities and wire fraud that have been brought against Mr. Kelly with respect to his prior employment and predating his service with us.

-The Company is reasonably confident in its defenses to Mr. Kelly's claims.
-Consequently, no provision or liability has been recorded for Mr. Kelly's claims as of September 30, 2012.
-However, it is at least reasonably possible that the Company's estimate of liability may change in the near term.
+We are reasonably confident in our defenses to Mr. Kelly's and Mr. Cononi's claims.
+Consequently, no provision or liability has been recorded for these claims as of December 31, 2012.
+However, it is at least reasonably possible that the our estimate of liability may change in the near term.
 Any payments by reason of an adverse determination in this matter will be charged to earnings in the period of determination.